milancakic89/mc-auth-form/README.md

 # McAuthForm
-Common forms used in development, sign in/sign up in a second This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.
+Common forms used in development, sign in/sign up in a second.

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.4.

 ## Development server